 What is the role of surgery?

-Usually, post-repair recovery consists of a partial weight-bearing with crutches for six weeks and then resistance training using hip exercises after three months.
+Usually, post-repair recovery consists of partial weight-bearing with crutches for six weeks and then resistance training using hip exercises after three months.
 Overall, full recovery from a repair can take up to 6 months.

 Other related conditions: